arnoldtan/DSA4262-genomind88/README.md

 ## Project Overview
-This project aims to pedict and analyse m6A modifications across cancer cell lines using machine learning methods.
+This project aims to predict and analyse m6A modifications across cancer cell lines using machine learning methods.

 ## Repository Contents

-- **model.joblib**
-  The trained machine learning model saved as a `.joblib` file for easy loading and deployment.
+- **model.joblib** : The trained machine learning model saved as a `.joblib` file for easy loading and deployment

-- **model_training.py**
-  Python script used to train the model.
+- **model_training.py** : Python script used to train the model

-- **predict.py**
-  Python script for making predictions using the trained model.
-It loads the model, accepts input data, and outputs predictions as a csv file.
+- **predict.py** : Python script for making predictions using the trained model.
+It loads the model, accepts input data, and outputs predictions as a csv file

-- **requirements.txt**
-  A list of dependencies required to run the model and associated scripts.
+- **requirements.txt** : A list of dependencies required to run the model and associated scripts.

-- **test_dataset.json**
-  A small test dataset provided in JSON format.
+- **test_dataset.json** : A small test dataset provided in JSON format.
 This dataset can be used to test the model’s predictions and ensure that the setup works correctly.